H2CO3/magnet/README.md

 # Magnet, a JSON schema generator

-These two related crates, `magnet_derive` and `magnet_schema` help you define (and, in most cases, automatically derive) JSON schemas for your domain model types.
+These two related crates, `magnet_derive` and `magnet_schema` help you define (and, in most cases, automatically derive) MongoDB-flavored [JSON schemas](https://docs.mongodb.com/manual/reference/operator/query/jsonSchema/#extensions) for your domain model types.
 Currently, the primary use case for this library is to make it easy to validate serializeable types when using the [MongoDB Rust driver](https://docs.rs/mongodb/).

 The defined `BsonSchema` trait defines a single function, `bson_schema`, which should/will return a Bson `Document` that is a valid JSON schema describing the structure of the implementing type.
 Example: